PopziNet/.github/profile/README.md

-Welcome to the PopziNet server repository 🥳
+Welcome to the PopziNet server repositories 🥳